Search Site

 • What contribution may be necessary to pay for qualified childcare expenses

 Once each parent’s obligation has been determined, the parenting plan provides for the actual payment of support.
 A parent who does not exercise any physical custody over the children pays all of his or her obligation to the custodial parent.
-When custody is more or less equal, the higher-earning parent pays the difference in their obligations to the lower-earning parent.

 Deviations from the state guidelines